tomvanbraeckel/yamcs.github.com/docs/studio/Connecting_to_Yamcs.md

     Connection preferences are stored in a hidden folder under your home directory, and will continue functioning whenever you upgrade your copy of Yamcs Studio.
 </div>

-You can verify that your copy of Yamcs Studio is properly connected by looking at the top left processor indicator of the OPI Runtime perspective:
+You can verify that your copy of Yamcs Studio is properly connected by looking at the bottom status bar:

 ![Realtime Processor](/assets/studio/processor.png)